 This form of bankruptcy works by adjusting an individual’s debt load.
 The individual declaring bankruptcy proposes a debt restructuring plan to the court and their creditors.
 The court must approve the plan.
 You can keep most of your assets, but you must have a steady source of income.

 Why is it better to hire a bankruptcy attorney than to do it on your own?

-Thus, before you decide to file your own bankruptcy, check out the following list to understand how an experienced bankruptcy attorney can be a better choice.
+Thus, before you decide to file a DIY bankruptcy, explore these reasons why an experienced bankruptcy attorney may be a better choice.

 |Protection from creditor harassment|

 |Personalized legal guidance (asset protection, asset valuation, property exemptions, etc.)|